pingidentity/terraform-docs/docs/configuration-promotion/configuration-promotion.md

 - `terraform validate`
 - json lint
 - Postman schema validation and syntax error checks
-- terraform sentinal policies
+- terraform sentinel policies
 - static code analysis tools

+## Initial Configuration (Deployment) Validation

+Configuration (deployment) validation beyond CaC validation by introspecting the environment after config deployment has taken place.
+This introspection can include specific tests to ensure that the configuration has been applied successfully and consistently, and can also validate configuration that has been implicitly defined by the platform APIs on creation (such as default values for optional fields not provided during deployment configuration).

+This validation step can ensure that environments are built consistently before running functional and non-functional tests against the environment.

+**Aspects of configuration/deployment validation include:**

+- **Keeping a record of the desired end state configuration values:** - To be able to validate that configuration has been applied successfully, the administrator/developer will need to write validation tests, or keep a key-value map of end-state configuration for required, optional and defaulted parameters.
+These can then be verified once deployment has completed.

+- **Checks and warnings if configuration does not match the desired state:** - The deployment process needs a way to alert the administrator to configuration that is unexpected.
+This might include a blocking error in the CI/CD pipeline, or may be warnings that a deployment reviewer can assess on a case-by-case basis.

+**Forms of configuration/deployment validation include:**

+- `terraform test` in the Terraform Testing Framework, that runs configuration validation based on assertions that developers write in their CaC packages.
+This process generates short lived infrastructure configuration to validate that changes to HCL (especially in modules) does not include breaking changes.
+- Terraform state validation (a native feature of Terraform) that compares the intended configuration defined in HCL against the responses from the API.
+- Use of the Terraform `check {}` block, that provides non-blocking warnings if deployed configuration does not pass developer/administrator defined assertions.

-## Unit and Integration Tests
+## Unit Testing

-Unit and Integration testing goes the next step beyond validation by running code to ensure against regression and configuration vulnerabilities.
-Unit tests aim to test individual components of configuration to isolate issues while integration tests identify regression between dependencies.
-Integrate tests into your continuous integration (CI) pipeline to run them automatically whenever changes are made to the configuration.
+Unit testing goes a step beyond validation by running code to ensure the configuration is functional and achieves what is intended of it.
+Unit tests aim to test individual components of configuration to isolate issues.
+Build tests into your continuous integration (CI) pipeline to run them automatically whenever changes are made to the configuration.
 This helps catch issues early in the development process.

-**Relevant concepts of unit testing include:**
+**Aspects of unit testing include:**

 - **Isolation of Components:** Test individual components of your configuration in isolation.
 Unit tests should focus on a specific piece of configuration, ensuring that it behaves as expected independently of other components.

 - **Mocking and Stubbing:** Use mocking or stubbing techniques to isolate the unit under test from external dependencies.
 This allows you to control the behavior of external components and focus on testing the specific unit.
 Mocking and stubbing Ping Services could mean virtualizing the backend services.

-**Relevant concepts of unit testing include:**
+**Forms of unit testing include:**

+- `terraform test` - terraform tests run against test-specific, short-lived resources, preventing any risk to your existing infrastructure or state.
+- Code specific frameworks just as Jest (for Javascript) or the native `go test` (for go)
+- Postman's Mock Server feature can simulate backend API responses.

+## Integration Testing

+Integration testing goes a step beyond unit testing by ensuring the whole configuration or modules are tested as a group.
+Integration tests aim to test identify regression between dependencies.
+Build tests into your continuous integration (CI) pipeline to run them automatically whenever changes are made to the configuration.
+This helps catch issues early in the development process.

+**Aspects of integration testing include:**

 - **Realistic Environment Simulation:** Create integration tests that simulate a realistic environment as closely as possible.
 This may involve using test environments or containers to replicate the production setup.